Critical Rendering Path Optimization

 Identifying Render-Blocking Bottlenecks

-<!-- CRITICAL: Inline above-the-fold CSS to bypass network latency -->
+<!-- Inline above-the-fold styles to eliminate one network round-trip -->

 <style>